 - Survivors trust Abuse and sexual violence training

 I have developed and delivered a training programme for health care professionals and front line staff.
-This is related to post-traumatic stress disorder and covered recognising the early signs and understanding the symptoms.
-I have delivered the training program in the Thames Valley
+This is related to post-traumatic stress disorder and the importance of recognising the early signs and understanding the symptoms.

 I have worked for the Survivor's trust supporting survivor's for the Independent child abuse inquiry.